hgshah/CMPUT404F22/docs/remote_teams_onboarding.md

 ### To create a node

+### Method 0: The default ones in local testing

+To make local testing easier, if your team is listed in this documentation, you might not need to set up the things below.

+#### Team 14

+You call our server using:
+username: team14_local
+password: team14_local

+We call your server using:
+remote_username: local_default
+remote_password: local_default

+This assumes that your server is running at http://127.0.0.1:8014

+Contact us on discord if this is not feasible.

 ### Method 1: python manage.py shell

 So...
 Nodes are just Authors.
 We sadly don't have any endpoint for that just yet!